 It doesn’t really take much for perfect black & white photos.
 And that’s probably what makes monochromatic images difficult.
 A tip: Whether you take your photos while sightseeing, during a discovery tour on vacation or simply during a leisurely Sunday walk – always take your photos in color, even if you visualized it as a black & white masterpiece.

 This, of course, has the advantage that during post-processing, you have all of the information in the image available to such as each individual color channel.
 Unless you shoot in the RAW-format.
 Then you can usually shoot in black & white and still be able to control the outcome of the photo.
 On your computer you can resort back to the entire color spectrum of the RAW file.

 In BLACK & WHITE projects 3, besides 87 presets and 74 expert filters, you also have the possibility to convert to a grey-scale image via color filters.
 Areas of your photo with the same color tone as the filter will be shown in a light gray tone, others in a darker gray.
 For example, this allows you to create a balanced, gentle sky via the blue filter, whereas the red filter would create a darker, more dramatic sky.
 Just like in the good old analogue days!

 Black & white is more than just removing color.
 In monochrome images, the focus is drawn to light & shadow, to contrasts, lines, shapes and textures.
 The composition as a whole becomes much more visible.
 The viewer is no longer be distracted by colors, but can focus on the essence of the scenery, objects and people in a photo.

-Of course Back to the Basics offers room for your own interpretations.
+Of course "back to the basics" offers room for your own interpretations.
 What do you want to express with a photo?
 Which message is behind it?
-You can freely determine each and every nuance!
+You are free to choose.